andrejsgitapps/TestApp/Readme.txt

 The UI:
 - React, Typescript
 - has been built based on default VS template for React apps.
 Developed changes are only in one file - words-lookup.tsx (we could also use VS Code, it's just to have everything in one solution)
+- the code can be split to separate components, but for simplicity has put everything in one file.
+Normally api calls and interfaces should be separated in a service or store
 - to launch it: Ctrl+F5

 The Database: